Unconventional Educational Art Program

 We believe traditional education is essential, but perhaps it is time for it to evolve — not only teaching students about the artists who transformed the art world, but also teaching them how to think in ways that allow them to do the same.

 To Write Art moves beyond skill into challenging ideas, hidden systems, self-discovery, and expanded perception.
-This is art education for minds that have outgrown repetition and are ready to expand their creativity by questioning everything they thought they knew about art.
+This is art education for minds that have outgrown repetition.
+Three programs — each approximately 200 pages of written philosophical and conceptual content — designed to expand thinking through quietly asked questions that transform thoughts into art.

-Ideal for artists who no longer fit traditional pathways — including independent artists, art students, gifted and neurodivergent learners.
+Ideal for artists who no longer fit traditional pathways — including independent artists, art students, gifted and neurodivergent learners who are comfortable with extended reading.

 For students who:

-• want to expand their creative mind and consciousness through unconventional practice
+want to expand their creative mind through unconventional practice

 Not for students who: